jalcock-training/azure-hybrid-landing-zone/README.md

 This project implements a fully documented hybrid cloud environment that includes:

-- A lightweight Azure landing zone with governance and management groups
+- A lightweight Azure landing zone with subscription‑scoped governance (Azure Policy, RBAC, naming/tagging)
 - Hub‑and‑spoke network architecture
-- Shared services such as Log Analytics and Key Vault
+- Shared services such as Key Vault and optional Log Analytics
 - A simple application workload deployed into the spoke
 - Hybrid integration using Azure Arc for an on‑premises Linux VM
 - Terraform‑based infrastructure‑as‑code
 - GitHub Actions CI/CD pipeline using secure OIDC authentication
 - Clear, professional documentation suitable for portfolio presentation

 The design emphasises clarity, governance, and automation over complexity.